Creative Writing: poetry; war poetry; visual poetry; mixed form (prose & poetry); poetry's intersections with walking

 Poet Susan Tichy (MA, Univ. of Colorado, 1979) is the author of four volumes of poetry and, most recently, Trafficke, a mixed-genre book of poetry and historical narrative focused on her family's 200 years of slave-holding.
 Her poetry books include A Smell of Burning Starts the Day (Wesleyan); The Hands in Exile (Random House) which was selected for the National Poetry Series; Bone Pagoda (Ahsahta); and Gallowglass (Ahsahta), which received a bronze in Foreward Review's Book of the Year Awards, placing it as one of the top six small-press poetry books of 2010.
-Her poems, collaborations, and mixed-genre works have appeared in 42opus, Agni, Beloit Poetry Journal, Cerise Press, Chapman, Colorado Review, CutBank, Denver Quarterly, Fascicle, Feminist Studies, Five Fingers Review, Green Mountains Review, Hotel Amerika, Indiana Review, The Literary Review, Spacecraft Project, and other journals.
+Her poems, collaborations, and mixed-genre works have appeared in 42opus, Agni, Beloit Poetry Journal, Cerise Press, Chapman, Clade Song, Colorado Review, Copper Nickel, CutBank, Denver Quarterly, Fascicle, Feminist Studies, Five Fingers Review, Green Mountains Review, Hotel Amerika, Indiana Review, The Literary Review, Plumwood Mountain, Spacecraft Project, and other journals.
 She has received numerous awards, including a fellowship from the NEA and the Chad Walsh Poetry Prize.

-With Helen Frederick (Professor, School of Art), Susan Tichy has for six years co-curated the annual Call & Response exhibit on campus, featuring collaborations between creative writers and visual artists.
+With Helen Frederick (Professor, School of Art), Susan Tichy for six years co-curated the annual Call & Response exhibit on campus, featuring collaborations between creative writers and visual artists.
 In 2013, Susan and Helen collaborated on three artist books for Al-Mutanabbi Street Starts Here, a book and broadside exhibition shown in Boston, New York, London, Cairo, and numerous other cities.
-Both serve on the planning committee for Al-Mutanabbi Street Starts Here exhibits and cultural programs planned for GMU and the Washington area, January-March 2016.

 My new book, Trafficke, is a mosaic of verse, lyric prose, historical narrative, and quotation.
 Obsessively interrogating three hundred years of family history in Scotland and Maryland, Trafficke tracks and remixes questions of race and identity, fact and legend in a text where violence, beauty, and the powers of a written word clash and conspire around questions of loyalty and the bitter legacies of slavery.
 Though Trafficke is published, I continue to research my family's participation in the oppression of Africans and African Americans over the entire 200 years of slavery in our country.

 Tichy, Susan.
 Trafficke.
 Boise: Ahsahta Press, 2015.